Contact

 Photo: Mikhail Tolmachev

 Her writing has been supported by BMKÖS and Land Salzburg (AT), the Austrian Society for Literature, the Austrian Cultural Forum Mexico, and the Cultural Foundation of the Free State of Saxony (DE), among others.
-Since 2019, she has been a lecturer in writing at art universities in Germany and Austria.

 She worked for Hubert Fichte: Love and Ethnology (Haus der Kulturen der Welt, Berlin, 2017 – 2019) and served as a speechwriter for a German state minister in 2016.
 Between 2007 and 2014 she was employed organizing contemporary art exhibitions, symposiums, and residencies in Vienna, while also working as a freelance curator.